-The county child welfare worker must make face-to-face contact with the alleged responsible individual after the case decision, in an expeditious manner, to explain the reason for the substantiation and to provide written notice of the potential for their name to be placed on the RIL.
+The Assessment caseworker must make face-to-face contact with the alleged responsible individual after the case decision, in an expeditious manner, to explain the reason for the substantiation and to provide written notice of the potential for their name to be placed on the RIL.

-If it is not possible to make face-to-face contact with the alleged responsible individual to deliver the written notice, the county child welfare worker must make diligent and persistent efforts to make contact.
-However, if the county child welfare worker is unsuccessful in contacting the alleged responsible individual to provide personal written notice within 15 calendar days of the case decision, the notice must be sent by registered or certified mail, return receipt requested, and addressed to the individual at the individual's last known address.
+If it is not possible to make face-to-face contact with the alleged responsible individual to deliver the written notice, the Assessment caseworker must make diligent and persistent efforts to make contact.
+However, if the Assessment caseworker is unsuccessful in contacting the alleged responsible individual to provide personal written notice within 15 calendar days of the case decision, the notice must be sent by registered or certified mail, return receipt requested, and addressed to the individual at the individual's last known address.

-he or she received the case decision / RIL placement notice and the date received.
+responsible individual that he or she received the case decision / RIL placement notice and the date received.